Thoughts from an Email sent October 1st 2008.

 Click here to confirm this on a Hebrew Date Converter page.

-Click here to see a Jewish calendar for January - December 2014.
+Click here to see a list of Jewish holidays in the calendar year January - December 2008.

 Click here for this timeline.

 It was a day on which the Lord had spoken of debts being cancelled between brothers and neighbours, no more debtors, no more creditors.
-Those who during the seven years had sold themselves into slavery/service to pay off their debts were now to be allowed to go free, and be richly endowed with gifts for their service.
-See
+Those who during the seven years had sold themselves into service to pay off their debts were now to be allowed to go free, and be richly endowed with gifts for their time served.
+See Deuteronomy 15

-Click here for a list of these first 31 Jubilee Years.
+Click here for a list of these 70 Jubilee Years.

 1465BC to 1AD = 1465 years.
 1AD to 1966AD = 1965 years.
 1465+1965 = 3430 years (or 490 sabbaths).